Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Non-asymptotic convergence rates

 \end{theorem}

 See Section~\ref{sec:proof-main-result} for a proof.

 Theorem~\ref{thm:main-result} shows that the rate of convergence changes from roughly $O(1/\eps)$ to $O(\log(1/\eps))$ as $\eps$ decreases, with an intermediate gap-dependent rate of $O(1/\sqrt{\eps})$.
-The terms $\tgrow$ and $\tconv$ correspond to a period ($\tgrow$) in which $\norm{x_t}$ grows exponentially until reaching the basin of attraction to the global minimum and a period ($\tconv$) of linear convergence to $s$.
+The terms $\tgrow$ and $\tconv$ correspond to a period ($\tgrow$) in which $\norm{x_t}$ grows exponentially in $t$ until reaching the basin of attraction to the global minimum and a period ($\tconv$) of linear convergence to $\s$.
 Exponential growth occurs only in non-convex problem instances, as $\tgrow = 0$ when the problem is convex.

-The dependence of our result on $|b\supind{1}|$ is unavoidable: if $b\supind{1} = 0$, then gradient descent always remains in a subspace orthogonal to the first (bottom) eigenvector of $A$, while $s\supind{1}$ might be non-zero; this is the ``hard case'' of non-convex quadratic problems~\cite{ConnGoTo00}.
+The dependence of our result on $|b\supind{1}|$ (the magnitude of $b$ in along the direction of the smallest eigenvector of $A$) is unavoidable: if $b\supind{1} = 0$, then gradient descent always remains in a subspace orthogonal to the smallest eigenvector of $A$, while $\s\supind{1}$ might be non-zero; this is the ``hard case'' of non-convex quadratic problems~\cite{ConnGoTo00, CartisGoTo11}.
 We use a small random perturbation to guarantee $|b\supind{1}| \neq 0$ except with negligible probability, which yields the following high probability guarantee, whose proof we provide in Section~\ref{sec:proof-pert-main-result}.

 \begin{theorem} Let Assumptions~\ref{assu:step-size} and \ref{assu:init} hold, $\eps,\delta > 0$, and let $q$ be uniformly distributed on the unit sphere in $\R^d$.
 Let $\tilde{x}_t$ be generated by the gradient descent iteration~\eqref{eq:grad-iter} with $\tilde{b}=b+\sigma q$ replacing $b$, where